Vector dark energy and high-z massive clusters: The Results

-Comparing the \LCDM-1vde to the VDE-1 simulation at different redshifts, we note that while the two mass functions are almost indistinguishable for $M<10^{14}\times\hMsun$, on the higher mass end the former even outnumbers the latter by approximately $\sim 3$.
-In the hierarchical picture of structure formation, we can attribute this relative difference to dynamical effects caused by the different expansion histories (based upon different $H(z)$) at later times $z\approx 1$, when the most massive structures actually start to form.
-In general, however, the \LCDM-vde analysis shows that the enhancement seen in the VDE mass function with respect to \LCDM\ is clearly driven by the higher values of $\Omega_M$ and $\sigma_8$, a result expected since the abundance of clusters sensitively depends on the product of these two parameters \citep[cf. ][]{Huterer:2002}.
-On the one hand, this complicates the issue of model selection, since (although disfavoured by the WMAP7 data) we could invoke a (slightly) larger $\Omega_M$ or a higher $\sigma_8$ normalization at $z=0$ for \LCDM\ trying to alleviate the current tension with the high-$z$ massive clusters observations.
-On the other hand, the distinct expansion history that characterizes and differentiates between the two \LCDM\ and VDE models would still leave a clear imprint on structure formation, which could be detected by, for instance, measuring $\sigma_8$'s dependence on redshift.
+As an additional note, we observe that the \LCDM-1vde simulations yields a mass function is almost indistinguishable from the VDE one for $M<10^{14}\times\hMsun$ whereas it is a factor of $\sim3$ higher than the VDE one in the high mass range.
+This is a clear indication that the higher normalization of the matter fluctuations and, most important, the higher value of $\Omega_M$ act as the main sources of the enhancement of clustering found in VDE-1 and VDE-0.5.
+On the one hand, this complicates the issue of model selection, since (although disfavoured by the WMAP7 data) we could invoke a bigger $\Omega_M$ or a higher $\sigma_8$ normalization at $z=0$ for \LCDM\ to explain the current tension with the high-$z$ massive clusters observations.
+On the other hand, the distinct expansion history that characterizes and differentiates between the two \LCDM\ and VDE models would still leave a clear imprint on structure formation at different times, which could be detected e.g. measuring $\sigma_8$'s dependence on the redshift.
 Such a test would indeed provide invaluable information for the study of \LCDM$\;$and for any cosmological model beyond it such as VDE.